На русском языке

 In the derivation of the equations of CTG from the principle of least action we managed to show that the cosmological constant up to a constant factor determines the mass-energy density of the matter in the Universe, without taking into account the contribution of mass-energy of the macroscopic gravitational and electromagnetic fields.
 This means that the cosmological constant depends only on the fundamental microscopic fields acting at the level of elementary particles.
 [20]

-The problem of mass
+Problem of mass

 According to the principle of equivalence of mass and energy, the inertial mass of an isolated object at rest can be found through the energies of the matter and field associated with this object.
 To do this in GTR it is necessary to sum all kinds of energy, including the rest energy of matter, its internal energy and the energy of fields both inside and outside the object.
 The sum of all the energies gives the relativistic energy, which must be equal to the product of the object inertial mass and the squared speed of light.
 As the mass density of the object increases due to reduction of the volume under the influence of gravitation, the gravitational energy becomes more negative, which according to GTR reduces both the relativistic energy and the mass of the object, while the gravitational mass is equal to inertial mass.
 Thus, the star must be less massive than the sum of the masses of all the particles of which it consists.